-We will receive net proceeds of approximately \$123.5 million from the sale of the 4,400,000 common units we are offering, or approximately \$142.1 million if the underwriters' option is exercised in full, in each case, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We will receive net proceeds of approximately \$158.0 million from the sale of the 5,500,000 common units we are offering (based on the last reported sales price of our common units on the Nasdaq National Market on September 9, 2005 of \$29.98 per common unit), or approximately \$181.7 million if the underwriters' option to purchase additional common units is exercised in full, in each case, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We will use the net proceeds from this offering to repay outstanding indebtedness under our 5-Year Credit Facility incurred to finance a portion of the purchase price for the Stagecoach Acquisition.